Install the PawPlacer SDK from npm for the fastest path to our public API: https://www.npmjs.com/package/pawplacer-sdk.

 const pets = await client.pets.list({ status: "available", species: "dog", limit: 12 });

 cache.refreshFrequency is expressed in minutes.
-Leave it undefined to keep the 3-hour default.
+Leave it undefined to keep the 3-hour fallback.
+Hosted GET responses can still tighten freshness through Cache-Control.

 Configuration options